charlesphil/nhl-mds-in-a-box/extract/README.md

 Because we are dealing with DuckDB databases, the *default* value for DuckDB will only create the database in the same directory as the script.
 Since we are trying to point to a custom path (`../data/`), this requires importing the dlt duckdb module.
 Only then can the path be customized.

+## Configuring `dlt`

+`dlt` reads from `config.toml` which can be found in the `.dlt/` directory.
+This configuration file is intended to be used by pipelines to access common, non-sensitive settings such as paths, hosts, URLs, and so on.
+The only two settings in this file so far are `dlthub_telemetry` and `log_level`.

+`dlthub_telemetry` [phones home to dltHub](https://dlthub.com/docs/reference/telemetry#what-we-send-when) and provides various runtime metrics and system information.
+This setting is unfortunately **opt-out** instead of opt-in, so it is set to false here.

+`log_level` sets the level in which to output logging information to the console.
+This has been set to "INFO" to track all pipeline actions.

+In the event that credentials or other sensitive information is required when running a pipeline, create a `secrets.toml` file in the `.dlt/` directory.
+This file should *not* be committed to the repo and is already included in the root level gitignore.
+[See the documentation](https://dlthub.com/docs/general-usage/credentials/setup#secretstoml-and-configtoml) for more information on configuring secrets.

 ## Legacy

 The `do_not_use_nhl_api.py` script used to pull teams data from the same APIs as the ones found in the `dlt` script.